 - Tuition for job-related courses

 - Formal banquet honoring team members

 Create Your Plan

 It’s your turn.
-For your next project, develop and include a rewards and recognition program in your human resource management plan.
+For your next project, develop and include a recognition and reward program in your human resource management plan.
 Talk with your project sponsor to get their input and to agree on the budget for these matters.
 As you execute the program, ask for feedback from your team members.
-Discover what’s working and what’s not; tweak the plan going forward.
+Discover what’s working and what’s not; tweak the recognition and reward plan as needed.